Prevention when travelling

 When travelling overseas

 It is important to protect yourself from mosquito bites when travelling overseas.
 The best way to do this is:

 - Choosing screened or air-conditioned holiday accommodation, especially in tropical areas.
 If camping, sleep under a mosquito net and zip up tents whenever possible.

 - Wearing a good repellent (containing DEET or Picaridin), particularly during daylight hours when the dengue mosquito is most active.

 - Wearing long, light coloured, loose clothing to help protect yourself from bites, when possible.

-If you are a tourist visiting Queensland, particularly northern Queensland, and you think you may have dengue fever symptoms please call 1800 DENGUE (1800 336 483) for advice, this is a free call.
+If you are a tourist visiting north Queensland, and you want information about dengue please call 13 HEALTH for advice, this is a free call.